miku/zek/README.md

 }
 ```

-The above struct can be made a bit more compact - use the `-c` flag to see how:
+The above struct can be made a bit more compact - use the `-c` flag (since 0.1.4) to see how:

 ```
 $ zek -c -e < fixtures/l.xml